 Outdated themes and plugins miss the latest security upgrades.
 It is vital to use only the most up-to-date theme and plugins for optimum performance and security benefits.
-If a theme or a plugin that you use has stopped getting updates then lookout for alternatives or if you have paid for it then contact the developers and ask them about the updates.
+If a theme or a plugin that you use has stopped getting updates, then look out for alternatives, or if you have paid for it, then contact the developers and ask them about the updates.

-Brute-force attacks are quite common in WordPress sites.
+Brute-force attacks are quite common on WordPress sites.
 In this type of attack, the hacker attempts to guess the correct username and password to access your WordPress admin.
 Hackers use specialized bots to start hitting the URL using a dictionary that contains commonly used words and phrases to try out various combinations.
 One specific type of brute-force attack is targeting the XML-RPC functionality of WordPress to gain access.

 Unlike the Brute-force attack, DDoS is not carried out to gain access to your WordPress site or to inject any malicious script.
 It is simply executed to deny service to your actual visitors by keeping your server jammed with illegal requests.
-The intent behind such attacks is mostly financial such as corporate espionage where your competitor shuts you down to take over your client base.
+The intent behind such attacks is mostly financial such as corporate espionage, where your competitor shuts you down to take over your client base.